TerenceLiu98/TerenceLiu98/README.md

 - ChunKit_Lau
 - JunJie LIU

+I may use *TerenceCKLau* as well, only if Terence Liu/Lau is registered.

 Got my Bacholer degree from BNU-HKBU UIC Statistics deparment and going to be a Mphil student in Hong Kong Baptist Univeristy. <br>
 One of the co-founders of [@UICHCC](https://uichcc.com) (UIC Homebrew Computer Club) and Cyclododecene, a data analysis group(no long exists);<br>
 My final year project's Topic “Acceralte the Asymmetric Cryptosystem with GPU”, which is not statistics-related, as my supervisor is a professor in physics.
 He is interested in numerical computing acceleration and data-driven modelling.